Writing an OpenGL Screensaver for Windows

 The Minimal Screensaver

-your screensaver.
-This is, at its simplest, a matter of defining three functions
+This is, at its simplest, a matter of defining three functions and

-and one resource, the screensaver description string.
-The screensaver library
+one resource, the screensaver description string.
+The screensaver

-contains the main function and other startup code for the screensaver, so you
+library contains the main function and other startup code for the

 The resource description string and the icon

-string, then filling IDS_DESCRIPTION=1 into the ID field.
-Although
+IDS_DESCRIPTION=1 into the ID field.
+Although Microsoft is

-must be identified as ID_APP and have a value of 100.
-These constants are
+that icon must be identified as ID_APP and have a value of 100.

 The screen saver procedure (first required function)